Occupational Health and Safety Code

 483(1)

-An employer and a blaster must ensure that the leg wires of electric detonators are shunted and folded until immediately before the detonator is connected to the blasting circuit.
+An employer and a blaster must ensure that the leg wires of an electric detonator are shunted and folded until immediately before the detonator is connected to the blasting circuit or as soon as reasonably practicable.

 483(2)

-An employer and a blaster must ensure that electric detonators used together in a single blasting circuit are made by the same manufacturer.
+An employer and a blaster must ensure that electric detonators used together in a single blasting circuit are made by the same manufacturer or are otherwise compatible.

 Adverse weather conditions